Curriculum

 - Geography

-- The Arts (Drama, Visual Art, Media)
+- The Arts (Drama, Visual Art, Media, Music and Dance)

 - Health and Physical Education

-- LOTE - Japanese
+- Languages - Japanese

 Assessment